 - Wireless speakers

-What Is Bluetooth Low Energy (BLE)?
+What Is Bluetooth Low Energy (LE)?

 Bluetooth Low Energy hit the market in 2011 as Bluetooth 4.0.
 When talking about Bluetooth Low Energy vs. Bluetooth, the key difference is in Bluetooth 4.0's low power consumption.
 Although that may sound like something negative, it’s actually extremely positive when talking about M2M communication.
 With Bluetooth LE's power consumption, applications can run on a small battery for four to five years.
 Although this isn’t ideal for talking on the phone, it is vital for applications that only need to exchange small amounts of data periodically.

-BLE’s M2M/IoT Applications
+Bluetooth LE’s M2M/IoT Applications

 - Blood pressure monitors